ShrivastavaRia/cds_server/README.md

-# CDS Lab Evaluation Server
+# CDS Lab Server

-This is the CDS LAB Evaluation Server.
+This is the CDS LAB Server.
 A tiny web service that invokes programs on the command line and measures their execution time.

 ## Requirements